Do you have an effective board meeting agenda?

 Is your board or leadership team meeting agenda addressing the key strategic questions?

-At the same time, most participants typically agree that they would like to spend more time discussing the important strategic challenges, but find themselves caught up in information overload and various housekeeping or governance topics.
+At the same time, most participants typically agree that they would like to spend more time discussing the critical strategic challenges, but find themselves caught up in information overload and various housekeeping or governance topics.

-In order to ensure that participants’ time at meetings is spent well, it could be wise to look at the meeting agendas (and the annual wheel) with fresh eyes, and ask yourselves this question:
+To ensure that participants’ time at meetings is spent well, it could be wise to look at the meeting agendas (and the annual wheel) with fresh eyes, and ask yourselves this question:

 Setting the agenda based on these key strategic questions will enable the board or the leadership team to focus on what matters most.